tinkerbox/value_objects/README.md

 This is useful when data is submitted via standard HTML forms encoded with the 'application/x-www-form-urlencoded' media type (which cannot represent empty collections).
 To work around this, a dummy item can be added to the collection with it's key set to '-1' and it will conveniently be ignored when assigned to the value object collection.

+## Maintainers

+* Matthew Yeow (https://github.com/tbsmatt), Tinkerbox Studios (https://www.tinkerbox.com.sg/)

+## Contributing

+* Fork the repository.
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so we don't break it in a future version unintentionally.
+* Commit, but do not mess with rakefile or version. (if you want to have your own version, that is fine but bump version in a commit by itself)
+* Submit a pull request.
+Bonus points for topic branches.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).